Katarina Barley: Federal Minister, 2017–2019

 In May 2017, Schulz announced that Barley would succeed Manuela Schwesig as Federal Minister of Family Affairs, Senior Citizens, Women and Youth for the remainder of the legislative term until the elections.
 She was appointed on 2 June.
 She additionally became acting Federal Minister of Labour and Social Affairs on 28 September 2017, when Andrea Nahles stepped down to become the parliamentary leader of the SPD.
 On 9 March 2018, Barley was named by Andrea Nahles and Olaf Scholz to succeed Heiko Maas as Minister of Justice and Consumer Protection in the fourth coalition government under the leadership of Chancellor Angela Merkel, sworn in on 14 March 2018.

 Member of the European Parliament, 2019–present

 In October 2018, the SPD announced that Barley would be the party's lead candidate for the 2019 European elections.
 Since becoming a Member of the European Parliament, Barley has been serving as one of its Vice-Presidents; in this capacity, she has been part of the Parliament's leadership under Presidents David Sassoli (2019–2022) and Roberta Metsola (since 2022).
 She also joined the Committee on Civil Liberties, Justice and Home Affairs, where she is a member of the Democracy, Rule of Law & Fundamental Rights Monitoring Group.
 Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.
 In addition to her committee assignments, Barley is a member of the European Parliament Intergroup on LGBT Rights.

 Political positions

+European integration

 Barley is a member of the Europa-Union Deutschland.
 In October 2018, she demanded to end the border controls at the German-Austrian border that Germany introduced as a reaction to the European migrant crisis "soon" to ensure a "working European Single Market".
 She called for a "European solution" and protection of the European external borders instead.

+China

 In a joint letter initiated by Norbert Röttgen and Anthony Gonzalez ahead of the 47th G7 summit in 2021, Barley joined some 70 legislators from Europe and the US in calling upon their leaders to take a tough stance on China and to "avoid becoming dependent" on the country for technology including artificial intelligence and 5G.